SatyaSundarDev/node-learning/README.md

-🚀 Node.js Learning – Day 01
+# 🚀 Node.js Learning – Day 01

-Topic: What is Node.js & Why It Exists
+## Topic: What is Node.js & Why It Exists

-Today I’m starting my Node.js learning journey.
+Today I’m starting my **Node.js learning journey**.
-Let’s begin with the basics.
+This series will cover Node.js from **basics to production-level concepts**.

+---

-🔹 What is Node.js?
+## 🔹 What is Node.js?

-Node.js is a runtime environment that allows us to run JavaScript outside the browser.
+Node.js is a **runtime environment** that allows us to run **JavaScript outside the browser**.

 It is built on:

-Google Chrome’s V8 JavaScript Engine
+- **Google Chrome’s V8 JavaScript Engine**

-Written in C++ and JavaScript
+- Written in **C++ and JavaScript**

-This means JavaScript can be used to build:
+With Node.js, JavaScript can be used to build:

-Backend servers
+- Backend servers

-APIs
+- REST APIs

-Real-time applications
+- Real-time applications

-Command-line tools
+- Command-line tools

+---

-🔹 Why Node.js Was Created?
+## 🔹 Why Node.js Was Created?

 Before Node.js:

-JavaScript was limited to browsers

-Backend used languages like Java, PHP, Python

-Node.js solved this problem by enabling JavaScript on the server.

-Key problems it addressed:

-Poor scalability

-Blocking I/O operations

-Slow real-time communication

-🔹 Key Features of Node.js

-Single-threaded

-Non-blocking I/O

-Event-driven architecture

-Highly scalable

-Fast execution using V8

-This makes Node.js perfect for:

-Chat applications

-Streaming services

-APIs

-Microservices

-🔹 Where Node.js Is Used?

-Companies using Node.js:

-Netflix

-PayPal

-Uber

-LinkedIn

-Walmart

-🔹 Important Takeaway (Day 01)

-Node.js is not a framework.
-It is a runtime environment that lets JavaScript run on the server efficiently.
+- JavaScript was limited to browsers
+- Backend development relied on languages like Java, PHP, or Python

+**Node.js solved this by enabling JavaScript on the server side.**

+Problems it addressed:
+- Blocking I/O operations
+- Poor scalability for real-time apps
+- Slow data handling

+---

+## 🔹 Key Features of Node.js

+- **Single-threaded**
+- **Non-blocking I/O**
+- **Event-driven architecture**
+- **High performance**
+- **Powered by V8 Engine**

+These features make Node.js highly scalable and efficient.

+---

+## 🔹 Where is Node.js Used?

+Popular companies using Node.js:
+- Netflix
+- PayPal
+- Uber
+- LinkedIn
+- Walmart

+Node.js is commonly used for:
+- Chat applications
+- Streaming services
+- API development
+- Microservices architecture

+---

+## 🔹 Important Takeaway (Day 01)

+> Node.js is **not a framework**.
+> It is a **runtime environment** that allows JavaScript to run on the server.

+---

+### ✅ Day 01 Completed